digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 <!--presenter notes

 Source: These bullets are derived from a SERI Educational Webinar, which you can watch on YouTube: https://www.youtube.com/watch?v=MWITvx5yAEs.

+“Over the past several years, the OAIS has become a widely accepted foundation for research and development on digital archives.
+The OAIS has become ‘the reference model of choice of those involved in the digital preservation world serving as a ‘galvanizing force’ and a ‘major factor in the advancement of digital archiving efforts.’
+It has contributed ‘a common language and concepts for different professional groups involved in digital preservation and developing archiving systems’ and represents ‘common ground upon which to consolidate understanding of the needs and requirements of digital preservation.’
+Many types of institutions – including archives – were involved in its development and have used it as a basis for their work.”

 -->